 Let’s start with the ski trails in SEPAQ parks.
 Oka, Mont-Saint-Bruno, and Mont-Orford are the national parks that are the closest to us and have both classic and skating ski trails.
 We buy season ski passes SEPAQ, as we go skiing to those parks very often.

 Cross-country ski trails: Oka National park has 5 cross-country ski trails.
 Classic XC ski trails – 25 km.
 Skate XC ski trails – 25 km.
-Only trail number 6 has classic and ski trails going parallel.
-Usually, we take that trail to warm up.
+Only two trails number 6 (Note: starting January 2020, it is number 5) and number 2 have classic and ski trails going parallel.
+Usually, we take number 6 to warm up.
 Mostly it is a flat trail with small ups and downs.

 Cross-country ski trails: There everything is easy.
 There are 6 ski trails.
 The trail number is equal its distance in kilometers, i.e. trail 1 is 1 km, etc. For skate skiing is trails 3 and 5.
 Classic skiing is on all trails.

 The ski center is within 1.5-hour drive from Montreal and located in the resort Esterel.